-Trinity recognizes the fact that many teaching activities fall outside of the traditional model of a 14-week lecture classroom course.
-Trinity expects faculty members to work with their program chairs, deans and the provost to create a range of courses and course formats that satisfy standards for academic rigor while also promoting greater flexibility and innovations in pedagogy to meet the diverse needs of new generations of learners.
+Trinity College recognizes the fact that many teaching activities fall outside of the traditional model of a 14-week lecture classroom course.
+This edition of the Faculty Handbook expects faculty members to work with their program and division chairs, deans and the academic vice president to create a range of courses and course formats that satisfy standards for academic rigor while also promoting greater flexibility and innovations in pedagogy to meet the diverse needs of new generations of learners.
 Examples of activities that fall outside of traditional classroom pedagogies that may constitute a "course" for workload purposes include:

-- a. laboratory work and field research; - b. supervision of graduate teacher interns;
+- a.
+Laboratory work and field research; - b.
+Supervision of graduate teacher interns; - c.
+Supervision of undergraduate internships in a range of disciplines where the supervision includes substantive seminar and student assessment components; - d.
+Supervision of service-learning programs with substantive seminar and student assessment components;

-- c. clinical supervision in the Nursing and Health Professions Programs, the Counseling program and other programs with a substantial clinical obligation; - d. supervision of undergraduate internships in a range of disciplines where the supervision includes substantive seminar and student assessment components; - e. supervision of service-learning programs with substantive seminar and student assessment components; - f. direction of senior colloquium and senior assessment projects; - g. direction of master's theses and similar graduate-level projects; - h. domestic and international field study programs with appropriate substantive seminar and student assessment components; - i. online and other distance education courses that meet academic expectations for substance, faculty accessibility and communication with students, and student assessment.
+- e. direction of senior colloquium and senior assessment projects; - f. direction of master's theses and similar graduate-level projects; - g. domestic and international field study programs with appropriate substantive seminar and student assessment components;

+h. online and other distance education courses that meet academic expectations for substance, faculty accessibility and communication with students, and student assessment.